hypersolutions/hyperfabric/README.md

 * **NumberOfParallelDeployments** determines how many actual parallel deployments can take place at any one time.
 If a group contains more packages than this value then the tool will start new deployments as threads become available.
 This is optional and has a default of 5 but is bounded with a range of 1 to 10.
 * **CheckClusterHealthWaitTime** determines the amount of time in seconds to wait for the cluster to become healthy during health checks.
-Optional with a default of 30 seconds.
+Optional with a range of 10 to 300 seconds.
 * **WorkingDirectory** is the local directory where packages are copied to before being uploaded.
 Optional with a default of the current working directory where the tool runs.

 ##### ClusterDetails